Bouss/guidelines/README.md

 ## Nullability and context

-Sometimes a **nullable** variable/function return (declared as it is in the PHPDoc or through the type hinting) is definitively **not null in a given context**.
-However, IDEs and Continuous Integration tools force us to test if the variable is not null, and do something like throwing an Exception or exiting when it is.
+Sometimes a **nullable** variable/function (declared as it is in the PHPDoc or through the type hinting) is definitively **not null in a given context**.
+However, IDEs and Continuous Integration tools can not know that and ask us to check for nullability.

-Check for null value is not a good solution: this is a useless condition (so useless code lines) because we know we'll **never enter inside**.
+Adding a test is not a very good solution: this is a useless condition (so useless code lines) because we know we'll **never enter inside** the `if` block.
 It looks like **hypocrisy**.
 Furthermore, it gives a **false information**: "*Really?
-It could be null here?*" No.
+It could be null here?*" No, it could not.

 It's better to force "not null"  through the PHPDoc: